by Jenna Kalinsky.

-In 1935 when up-and-comer Boeing entered their technologically advanced aircraft into a bid to be used by the U.S. Air Force, their plane crashed upon take off, killing everyone on board.
-This plane was superior to the competition by a long shot, so what happened?
-Among the many things needing to be done pre-flight, the pilot forgot to flick one switch.
-After the accident, Boeing introduced the use of a pre-take off checklist.
-By standardizing protocols, they changed high stakes situations forever.
+In 1935, when up-and-comer Boeing entered their technologically advanced aircraft into a bid to be used by the U.S. Air Force, their plane crashed upon take off, killing everyone on board.

 If you’re not trained in the art and craft of editing a book, this phase can feel overwhelming and even stop some writers altogether.
 How do you know what issues to look for, and what do you do when you find them?

-A revision Editing Checklist Is a Game Changer.
+A Revision Editing Checklist to Revise Your Nonfiction Book Is a Game Changer

 A revision editing checklist will offer you a play-by-play of exactly what structural components to look for so you can begin to revise your nonfiction book.

 What is Revision?
 Revision (or “re-vision”) is the art of re-seeing, or substantially overhauling, a manuscript by shaping it into the reading experience it will come to be.

 This is a very necessary next stage of writing a book.
 When you were in writer mode, you poured everything out into the draft.
 Your job was not to worry about structuring the material as you wrote; your job was solely to get everything you wanted or could out of your head and onto the page.
 The wisdom behind this tactic is the more material you have to work with, the more opportunity you have to shape the book into what you want it to become.